Dimensionality Reduction

 It is useful to explore the PCs prior to deciding which PCs to include for the downstream clustering analysis.

-The elbow plot is a helpful way to determine how many PCs to use for clustering so that we are capturing majority of the variation in the data.
-The elbow plot visualizes the standard deviation of each PC, and we are looking for where the standard deviations begins to plateau.
+The elbow plot is a helpful way to determine how many PCs to use for clustering so that we are capturing the majority of variation in the data.
+The elbow plot visualizes the standard deviation of each PC, and we are looking for where the standard deviations begin to plateau.
 Essentially, where the elbow appears is usually the threshold for identifying the majority of the variation.
 However, this method can be quite subjective.

 Let’s draw an elbow plot using the top 50 PCs: